radiantearth/stac-spec/best-practices.md

    For example, if levels 2 and 4 of the hierarchy only contain Collections, don't add a Catalog at levels 2 and 4.

-One further recommendation to help tools is to always include the 'title' field when including a link, especially in the `item`, `child`, `parent` and `root` links, even if it repeats several times.
-This should be the same as the 'title' in the link destination.
+One further recommendation to help tools is to always include the `title` field when including a link, especially in the `item`, `child`, `parent` and `root` links, even if it repeats several times.
+This should be the same as the `title` in the link destination.
 Having this enables clients to display a nice human readable name of the link without having to open the link destination.

 #### Dynamic Catalog Layout

 While these recommendations were primarily written for [static catalogs](#static-catalogs), they apply equally well to [dynamic catalogs](#dynamic-catalogs).
 Subdirectories of course would just be URL paths generated dynamically, but the structure would be the same as is recommended.

 One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same Items in different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
 The leaf Items should just be linked to in a single canonical location (or at least use a rel link that indicates the location of the canonical one).
 It is recommended that dynamic catalogs provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
 But the canonical 'rel' link should be used to designate the primary location of the Item to search engine crawlers.

 #### Mixing STAC Versions

 Although it is allowed to mix STAC versions, it should be used carefully as clients may not support all versions so that the catalog could be of limited use to users.
 A Catalog or Collection linking to differently versioned Sub-Catalogs or Sub-Collections is a common use case when multiple data source are combined.
 Client developers should be aware of this use case.
 Nevertheless, it is strongly recommended that Catalogs don't contain differently versioned Items so that users/clients can at least use and/or download consistent (Sub-)Catalogs containing either all or no data.
 Collections that are referenced from Items should always use the same
 STAC version.
 Otherwise some behaviour of functionality may be unpredictable (e.g. merging common fields into Items or reading summaries).